haklee/boj-i-solved/README.md

     - Problem Title (from title attribute)
     - Programming Language
     - Submission Time (from title attribute)
-- Saves the results to a JSON file
+- Saves the results to a JSON file in a user-specific folder
 - Includes rate limiting (2 seconds between requests) to prevent server overload

 ## Requirements